cypress-io/cypress/packages/app/README.md

 ## How the App works

 Cypress has two modes: `run` and `open`.
-We want run mode to be as light and fast as possible, since this is the mode used to run on CI machines, etc. Open mode is the interactive experience, with the command log, snapshots, selector playground, etc.
+We want run mode to be as light and fast as possible, since this is the mode used to run on CI machines, etc. Run mode has minimal UI showing only what is necessary.
+Open mode is the interactive experience.

 - **`open`** mode is driven using GraphQL and urql.
 It shows the full Cypress app, include the top nav, side nav, spec list, etc. You can change between testing types, check your latest runs on the Cypress dashboard, update settings, etc.
 - **`run`** mode is does not rely on GraphQL.
 This is so we can be as performant as possible.
 It only renders the "runner" part of the UI, which is comprised of the command log, Spec Runner header, and AUT iframe.